luickk/vanillaDNN/README.md

 ## DNN by Jake Bouvrie

 The `dnn_jake_bouvrie.cpp` contains functions to build a simple neural net with a means Square error reduction and interchangeable activation functions.
-To test the NN it predicts n numbers from a training dataset.
+To test the NN, trained from a training dataset, it predicts a sequence of n numbers.

 The mathematical implementation can be found [here](http://www.cogprints.org/5869/1/cnn_tutorial.pdf) and was written by Jake Bouvrie.